lancekindle/minesweepGB/README.md

 #### Macros

 Freakin' awesome macros.
 I've seen it said that RGBDS has amazing macro support.
 And it's true, but its syntax is very terse.
 Minesweep contains some powerful macros that make reading assembly MUCH easier.
-Check out [syntax.asm](syntax.asm)  to see some excellent macros that make readable assembly.
+Check out [syntax.inc](syntax.inc)  to see some excellent macros that make readable assembly.
 My Favorite: IFA
 ```
 ifa	<, 32,	ld a, 32
 ```